Mitchell's Geraets commits to Dakota Wesleyan

 Another Kernel football player will be continuing his career in Mitchell.

 "Coach (Ross) Cimpl and his staff are very determined and they're great guys," said Geraets, who confirmed his intentions with The Daily Republic.
-"As soon as I got my offer and as soon I as I got one, I told myself I was going there."
+"As soon as I got my offer, I told myself I was going there."

 Geraets said playing football for DWU was his "No. 1 choice" of any post-high school options.
 He added he also received interest from Dakota State, Morningside and Minnesota State-Moorhead.